 Eggplant isn’t the only vegetable that you can make alla parmigiana, fried and baked in layers with a light tomato sauce, mozzarella and grated parmesan cheese.
-Zucchini, another typical summer vegetable, also enjoys the same treatment.
+Zucchine alla parmigiana, or Zucchini Parmesan, is almost as popular.
 It is a fine way to exalt the sometimes rather bland vegetable.
 While the delicate taste of zucchini can get a bit lost in the sauce (literally), with all those delicious flavors, who cares?
 It’s a fine and tasty way to use up the last zucchini of the season.

 And for this dish I decided not to use Angelina’s method of dipping the slices in flour and egg, but simply deep-fried the zucchini directly in oil.
 This ‘lightens’ the dish a bit, and emphasizes the taste of the other ingredients, in particular the tomato and cheese.
 When using this method (which is actually more popular these days than Angelina’s old-fashioned method) you need to be more stingy with the liquid ingredients, since there is no batter to soak up the excess.
 So use your tomato sauce sparingly and make sure to drain and pat dry the mozzarella (which can be quite watery) before using.
 If all else fails and the dish is watery when it is otherwise done, continue baking in a moderate oven for, say, 10-15 minutes more, to allow the excess liquid to evaporate.

 Otherwise, proceed exactly as you would for eggplant, following the master recipe.